Kit a Diogelwch – Kit & Safety

 Check links here to plan for expected conditions on race day:

-Bad Weather – Long and Short Course Options
+Adverse Weather – Long and Short Course Options

 Awareness of Hazards and Risk